slemrick77/Rota-Fortunae/ReadMe.md

 # Rota-Fortunae

-This is a blazor project that demonstrates my FortuneWheel component.
+This is a .NET Blazor project that demonstrates my FortuneWheel component.

 I did this as a proof of concept for a project on UpWork that I decided to pass on.